Welcome to Law at Winchester

 The Law Department strives to create a supportive environment in which students can get to know their lecturers on an individualised basis.

-The Department of Law is home to two Centres: the Centre for Information Rights, which examines the overlap between information and privacy law, and new technologies and methods of data analysis, as well as the Centre for Parliament and Public Law.
+Law at Winchester is home to two Research Centres: the Centre for Information Rights, which examines the overlap between information and privacy law, and new technologies and methods of data analysis, and the Centre for Parliament and Public Law.

 We enjoy strong partnerships with a range of regional and national employers within the legal profession, providing you with the opportunity for enhanced employability and professional development.